zospm/zospm/README.md

 - **Prerequisites Checking**: products require other software to function correctly.
 Before installing the software, a check needs to be made that the products are available, configured correctly, and with the right level of maintenance.
-- **Secure**: products require security changes to be made to function correctly.
-The security updates would typically be performed by a different person on a production system (TBD... not yet in the code base)
 - **Installation**: products require datasets to be allocated and zFS directories to be created before an SMP/E apply can be performed.
 - **Configuration**: products need to be configured after the software is installed.
 This configuration step may be as